Pavle Đurišić: Withdrawal from Montenegro and death

 On 14 November, the German XXI Mountain Corps launched an assault from Podgorica towards Nikšić to clear a corridor through which the German forces in Montenegro could withdraw towards the Reich.
 This task was entrusted to the 363rd Grenadier Regiment of the 181st Infantry Division reinforced with artillery.
 It was supported by two combined German battle groups and the Italian 86th National Republican Guard (GNR) Battalion—formerly the 86th Blackshirts (CCNN) Battalion.
 Around 1,200 of Đurišić's Chetniks were deployed on the flanks of the attack.
 The main Partisan formation facing this assault was the 6th Montenegrin Brigade, which was supported by the artillery group of the 2nd Shock Corps and the 211th (East Lancashire) Battery of the British 111th Field Artillery Regiment, Royal Artillery, which had been landed at Dubrovnik in late October to support the Partisans with their 25-pounder guns as part of the Operation Floydforce.
 Twelve days of fierce fighting resulted in significant casualties, and the Germans made no progress, losing Boka in the meantime.
 On 25 November, the Germans decided to abandon this line of attack and attack Kolašin.
 Chetniks under Đurišić's command continued to fight alongside the Germans.
 After reaching Kolašin, Đurišić's force separated from the Germans and headed towards Bosnia, marching to the west of the Germans and bypassing Pljevlja.
 During the breakout and subsequent withdrawal, both the Germans and Chetniks were subjected to frequent attacks by the Allies.
 According to German documents, Đurišić's forces forcibly recruited men, beat women and looted villages during their withdrawal from Montenegro.

 Đurišić's forces proceeded to north-eastern Bosnia to join Mihailović. Đurišić had wanted to withdraw through Albania to Greece but Mihailović told him to prepare for an Allied landing, the return of the king, and the establishment of a national government.
 After Đurišić joined Mihailović in north-eastern Bosnia, he was critical of Mihailović's leadership and argued strongly for all remaining Chetnik troops to move to Slovenia.
 Mihailović was not persuaded; Đurišić decided to move to Slovenia independently of Mihailović and arranged for Ljotić's forces, which were already there, to meet him near Bihać in western Bosnia to assist his movement.
 When he left Mihailović, he was joined by Chetnik ideologue Dragiša Vasić and the detachments commanded by Ostojić and Petar Baćović, and around 10,000 refugees.
 This force was formed into the Chetnik 8th Montenegrin Army consisting of the 1st, 5th, 8th and 9th (Herzegovina) divisions.
+During January 1945, Đurišić's Montenegrin Chetniks clashed with Ustaše forces near Sokolac east of Sarajevo, and 50 Chetniks were killed and 100 wounded, after which a truce was agreed between the sides. Đurišić's force than fought the Partisans near Kladanj between Sarajevo and Tuzla, losing another 29 men.
+In early February, Đurišić attempted to push toward Tuzla, but suffered 150 dead and 200 wounded.
+These clashes served to erode Đurišić's strength and increase the number of wounded in his group.